symphonyai-accelerate/grapher/README.md

 **Building**

-To build Grapher, run the following command:
+To build Grapher, run make:

-    npm run build
+    make

 This will bundle modules/grapher.js with its dependencies and outputs the result to grapher.js and grapher-min.js in the build folder.
+This will also generate documentation files in the doc folder.
+If you want to avoid creating docs, run this instead:

+    make grapher.js

+This will only build grapher.js and grapher-min.js.

 **Testing**

 Unit tests are run using Jasmine with this command:

-    npm run test
+    make test

-This will also rebuilds grapher.js.
-Test specs can be found in the specs folder.
+This will also make grapher.js.
+Test specs can be found in the spec folder.

+**Documentation**

+Documentation is generated from the make command when building.

+    make

+If you need to generate docs into the gh-pages branch, you can use:

+    make gh-pages

+This will create a new branch off gh-pages named gh-pages-$(commit) which will contain the build and docs generated from the current HEAD.
+Please make sure to commit or stash any changes before running this command.

 License
 --------